About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 The author says that the “direct approach” is the best you can make, and while I love direct approaches, it’s not always the best.

-The author also says that bars and clubs are the worst places to meet women, but this is not a question of points of view, there are plenty of men who successfully meet and sleep with women from bars and clubs.
+The author also says that bars and clubs are the worst places to meet women.
+But this is not a question of points of view: there are plenty of men who successfully meet and sleep with women from bars and clubs.
+So that’s patently not true.
+Especially not true if someone is looking for one-night stands.

 - Case studies were a bit too black and white